 Krav Maga is intended primarily for self-defense, and not for competitions or shows.
 Many people train in Krav Maga to defend themselves during a fight or attack.
 Krav Maga involves training a person to neutralize an attack and use efficient moves and techniques to defeat the opponent while under stressful situations.
-When using Krav Maga as a self-defense technique, there are no specific moves or choreography to follow and no uniforms and traditional routines.
+When using Krav Maga as a self-defense technique, there are no specific moves or choreography to follow, and no uniforms and traditional routines.

 This fighting style enables a practitioner to use his natural instincts to effectively and quickly neutralize the threat and defeat his opponent.

 This principle is based on Imi’s statement that Krav Maga training courses are developed “so that one may walk in peace.”

 But it is important to take note that there are fighting styles that greatly influence Krav Maga.
 We will discuss some of these styles in the next section.

 At the start of the training, you will be able to learn the basics like stances, striking moves, falling and getting up techniques, and basic defense moves to counteract common attacks such as headlocks and chokes.

-After learning the basics, you will then move to the advanced level of training, which includes dealing with simultaneous attackers, using weapons, getting out of complicated or stressful situations, and learning advanced weapon and fighting techniques.
+Here you’ll learn all about dealing with simultaneous attackers, using weapons, getting out of complicated or stressful situations, and learning advanced weapon and fighting techniques.

 Fighting Styles That Influence Krav Maga

-Having prior experiences or knowledge about these fighting styles is an advantage when training in Krav Maga.
+Having prior experience or knowledge about these fighting styles is an advantage when training in Krav Maga.
 But again, it is not a requirement.